It’s Okay to Feel Frustrated as a Parent

 If children are doing something because it feels good, you might need to do something different, since your reaction isn’t really what they are getting out of it.
 In this case, giving them some rules or guidelines for certain behavior, or providing some type of alternative (less annoying) activity that would elicit the same good feeling would be the best strategy.

 In many cases, kids’ behavior changes on its own, and kids grow out of things quickly.
 If ignoring a behavior or providing alternatives isn’t working, a method of systematically reinforcing or punishing the behavior can be effective—sticker charts, allowance with money lost for negative behaviors, or time outs can work well.
-For parents who are really struggling, child psychologists and child therapists are used to working with families to help develop family systems to address behavior problems in the house.
+For parents who are struggling, child psychologists and child therapists are used to working with families to help develop family systems to address behavior problems in the house.

 If you are looking for help with your young child’s behavior at home, reach out to me at drmyszak@helpandhealingcenter.com so we can discuss how we can work together!